liltran615/Azure-Project-1/README.md

 What was its IP address?
 IP : 10.0.0.1

+A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|
 | Jump Box | Yes                 | SSH via Admin's IP   |